avaneev/a5hash/README.md

 unlikely that mathematics offers a simpler way to perform high-quality hashing (in the `SMHasher` sense) than this.
-Such conclusion stems from the fact that the hash function is structurally simple and a further reduction of the number of operations seems impossible while other existing similarly simple constructs like `xorshift` do not provide high-quality hashing.
+Such conclusion stems from the fact that the hash function is structurally simple and a further reduction of the number of operations seems impossible, while other existing similarly simple constructs like `xorshift` do not provide high-quality hashing.

 This function passes all [SMHasher](https://github.com/rurban/smhasher) and